-Perseverance in Hope: The 2023 Joseph & Mary’s Home Benefit Luncheon is an annual event that celebrates the remarkable healing and achievements of the medically fragile adults experiencing homelessness who have stabilized their health and transformed their lives.
+Perseverance in Hope: Joseph & Mary’s Home Benefit Luncheon is an annual event that celebrates the remarkable healing and achievements of the medically fragile adults experiencing homelessness who have stabilized their health and transformed their lives.
 Your support is critical to ensuring that the people we serve can regain their health and move forward to housing.

 Every dollar raised will help stop the cycle of homelessness by offering the care people need for their medical conditions, connecting them to appropriate ongoing healthcare, permanent housing and community-based supports to maintain medical and housing stability.
 We are the only provider of medical respite services for people experiencing homelessness in Northeast Ohio.

 Perseverance in Hope is Thursday, October 12 at 11:30 a.m. at Windows on the River in Cleveland